 For most of us, violence comes as a shock and catches us off guard.
 With martial arts training, you sharpen your instincts and your preparedness to be aware of threats or dangerous situations.

-With any martial arts training, we become more confident in our bodies and feel stronger and more powerful.
+With any martial arts training, we become more confident in our bodies and feel stronger.
 By doing exercises for flexibility, you’ll be able to use your body more effectively.